Barcelona Summer Transfer News: Tracking Latest Rumours, Updates

 There is nothing to say.
 I'm very happy at Barca, and I want to stay for many more years to come.

-Barcelona could swoop for David Luiz and Branislav Ivanovic
+David Luiz and Branislav Ivanovic

 With the signing of a central defender now a priority for Barcelona, Chelsea may be offering not one but two of their players.